CarletonU-2223-SAV/SYSC4806-Project/README.md

 #### Milestone 3

-In milestone 3, our team enhanced the features implemented in milestone 2 and added new ones.
+In milestone 3, our team enhanced features implemented in milestone 2, cleaned up some code, and added new features.
 - Modified purchase recommendations
-  - still recommends books based off genre but now uses Jaccard distance algorithm
+  - Still recommends books based off genre but now uses Jaccard distance algorithm
-- Add login/signup feature to manage users
-  - Signup requires a unique username
-  - Login only requires a username, user authentication is outside the scope of this project
-- Add checkout feature
+- Add Order History feature
-  - Books now have a cost associated with them
-  - Automatically updates inventory
-  - Presents a total cost, asks for shipping + billing info
-- Small refactor to make User own a ShoppingCart instead of the other way around
-  - Makes checkout function and login/logout easier to manage
-- Configure a separate database for testing
-  - Avoids cluttering the local database with test entries when running tests locally
+  - Users can now see all past orders once books are checked out
+  - Can also leave a review per order
+- Split up all tests cases
+  - Seperated the tests so each class in main java folder have their own respective test class
+  - For controller tests, checked all page endpoints display the correct content
-- Add an Azure Function to show different shipping timelines
+- Add an Azure Function to show shipping timeline
   - Deployed under a separate project
-  - Allows users to select from 3 different shipping options

-The team's plan for milestone 3 is:
-- Add more Azure Functions to demo their capabilities to a greater extent (shipping timelines, create return label, etc.)
-- Enhance recommendations to use Jaccard Distance in addition to genre data
-- Create an order history page, optionally add a review option
+  - After user checks out books, order's estimated time of arrival gets displayed based off their location